tiran/defusedxml/README.txt

 You should keep in mind that XSLT is a Turing complete language.
 Never process XSLT code from unknown or untrusted source!
 XSLT processors may allow you to interact with external resources in ways you can't even imagine.
+Some processors even support extensions that allow read/write access to file system, access to JRE objects or scripting with Jython.

 Example from `Attacking XML Security`_ for Xalan-J::